bones; body; marrow; skeleton; tendons; ligaments; ribs; legs; arms; muscles;

 - The next 3 pairs are joined to the ribs above, and to the sternum, by cartilage.

 - The last 2 pairs of ribs are called the ‘floating' ribs.
 But don't panic!
 They are not attached to the sternum but they are fastened to the spine at the back and to the other ribs by strong muscles.
 If you look at the diagram above, you can see that it's OK!
 They are not floating around the body and they don't have sharp edges sticking out!

-Each arm is fastened to the scapula (say scap-you-la) (the shoulder blade) at the back, and to the clavicle (the collar bone) in the front.
+Each arm is fastened to the scapula (say scap-you-la) - the shoulder blade at the back, and to the clavicle (the collar bone) in the front.
 The scapula is a triangle shaped bone near the top of the ribs on your back).

 The arm has 3 bones - the humerus (say hew-mer-us), the radius (ray-dee-us) and the ulna (ul-na).

 The humerus is the bone between your shoulder and the elbow.
 That's the one that really hurts when you bang it at the back of your elbow.
 It's sometimes called the 'funny bone' because 'humerus' sounds like 'humorous', which is another word for funny or amusing.